ifiokjr/import-sort-style-custom/README.md

 ## Usage

-`import-sort-style-module-alias` is designed to be used with [`import-sort`](https://github.com/renke/import-sort) and provide a customisable way for ordering imports when aliases are also used for internal imports.
+`import-sort-style-custom` is designed to be used with [`import-sort`](https://github.com/renke/import-sort) and provide a customisable way for ordering imports when aliases are also used for internal imports.

 Sort the modules in the following order.